 Advanced oils, lubricants and treatments since 1887

-By taking an 80 ml oil sample, the condition of your oil and level of engine protection can be identified.
+By taking a 90 ml oil sample, the condition of your oil and level of engine protection can be identified.
 Analysis of metal wear particles in the oil indicates engine component condition and any signs of premature wear – giving you a broader picture of the health of your engine.

 Sample analysis can also help identify causes of engine failure, or simply give you peace of mind that your engine has been filled with the correct product.